 - DNS Lookup

 - Time to see the page after clicking

 E Commerce domain knowledge

 To sum it up, in today’s world, it is hard to find someone who has not shopped online or not heard of online shopping.
-Everyone knows that it is easy, secure and fun.
+Everyone knows that it is easy, secure, and fun.
 A customer comes to you with a lot of expectations but will never be vocal about those.
 You need to gauge those before your first customer steps in.
 Ecommerce websites are making billions by ensuring the aforesaid testing techniques are followed.
-Now you must know the answer to the question of how to do E Commerce app testing?
+Now you must know the answer to the question of how to do E-Commerce application testing?